Grant Opportunities for EHPS Staff

 EHMS

-Create a physical education unit titled “Games Around the World to build cultural acceptance and multicultural awareness while celebrating differences in the class and community.
+Respecting diversity and SEL in the classroom Create a physical education unit titled “Games Around the World to build cultural acceptance and multicultural awareness while celebrating differences in the class and community.

 Meghan Christopher